Congratulations on the thought of adding a feline companion to your life!

 Here are some tips to help you prepare for your new cat.

-Before you bring your cat home, it’s important to create a safe and comfortable environment for them.
+Before you bring your cat home, create a safe and comfortable environment for them.
 This includes:

-Choose a quiet, low traffic area of your home for our cat to call their own.
+Choose a quiet, low traffic area of your home for your cat to call their own.
 Make sure the cat has a comfortable bed, food and water dishes.

 Choosing the Right Cat Supplies